jamesgray007/hoai-course/docs/local_setup.md

 ## 📥 Prerequisites

 **Git** (version control)
    Git is a distributed version-control system that tracks changes in your code and lets you collaborate safely.
 This step is only required if you plan to manage a backup of your code on [Github.com.](https://www.github.com).
 You can go there to create a free account.

+   See the [official GitHub Git Guide](https://github.com/git-guides/install-git) for installing Git on Windows and MacOS.
    <details>
    <summary>How to install Git</summary>